wbcolon/xPlay/README.md

 The movie filter is similar to the filters for the artist, album or track filter in the music view.
 The filter is applied on the movie list widget itself.
 A list widget item is shown if it matches the given filter string.
-All entries will appear if the movie filter is disabled in the movie view sub menu entry.
+All entries will appear if the movie filter is disabled in the settings menu.

 ### Streaming View